 Michael Earp is the editor of Kindred: 12 Queer #LoveOzYA Stories and contributor to Underdog: #LoveOzYA Short Stories.
-He has a teaching degree and a Masters in children’s literature and has worked between bookselling and publishing for over seventeen years as a children’s literature specialist.
+They have a teaching degree and a Masters in children’s literature and has worked between bookselling and publishing for twenty years as a children’s literature specialist.
 Their role managing The Little Bookroom saw them named ABA Bookseller of the year in 2021.
 Their writing has also appeared in The Victorian Writer and Aurealis.

 I’m repped by Linda Epstein at Emerald City Literary Agency.

 I’ve studied some stuff too!
 My undergraduate degree was through the Institute of Early Childhood at Macquarie University in Early Childhood Teaching.
-I didn’t actually end up teaching at all.
+I didn’t end up teaching at all.
 But the main objective was to learn about children so I could write about and for them.
-During my undergraduate degree I completed an Honours Thesis, submitting a picture book as a creative work and an exegesis investigating the process through which it was constructed.
+During my undergraduate degree, I completed an Honours Thesis, submitting a picture book as a creative work and an exegesis investigating the process through which it was constructed.

 I completed my Master of Arts in Children’s Literature at Macquarie University in 2014.
 My thesis was a creative work again, this time a Young Adult novel and the exegesis that went with it.
 It’s a novel which explores a teenager’s understanding of religion in relation to his own homosexuality.
 This process gave me many wonderful insights into literature for young people.